Philo Vance: Films

 The plots of the final three films bear no relationship to any of the novels and very little relationship to the Philo Vance character of the novels.

 Philo Vance (William Powell) also appears in the "Murder Will Out" comic vignette of Paramount on Parade (1930), wherein Vance and Sgt.
 Heath (Eugene Pallette), along with fellow detective Sherlock Holmes (Clive Brook), go up against Fu Manchu (Warner Oland).
 Holmes and Fu Manchu were featured in their own respective series at Paramount at this time.

 Vance is mentioned in The Stolen Jools, an all-star film short produced by Paramount in 1931 to promote fundraising for the National Vaudeville Artists Tuberculosis Sanitarium, but does not appear.

 In the trailer for the first The Thin Man film in 1934, Powell plays both Vance and Nick Charles via split screen, as Charles tells Vance about the mystery he solves in the movie.
 At the time, The Thin Mans studio, Metro-Goldwyn-Mayer, had not produced a Philo Vance film since 1930, and the property was at that time contracted to Warner Bros.
 MGM regained the rights for 1935's The Casino Murder Case, but Powell did not appear in that film.

 Vance was also mentioned in The Lady Eve (1941).

 Radio

 Three radio drama series were created with Philo Vance as the title character.
 The first series, broadcast by NBC in 1945, starred José Ferrer.
 A summer replacement series in 1946 starred John Emery as Vance.
 The best-known series (and the one of which most episodes survived) ran from 1948 to 1950 in Frederick Ziv syndication and starred Jackson Beck.
 "Thankfully, the radio series uses only the name, and makes Philo a pretty normal, though very intelligent and extremely courteous gumshoe. ...
 Joan Alexander is Ellen Deering, Vance's secretary and right-hand woman.”
+George Petrie and Humphrey Davis also co-starred as DA Markham and Sgt.
+Heath respectively.